kago1988/useful-shell/README.md

 chmod 750 sampledirectory
-chown student test_file  # changes the owner of 'test_file' to student chown -R student test_directory  # changes the owner of 'test_directory' and all subfiles & subfolders to students
+chown student test_file  # changes the owner of 'test_file' to student chown -R student test_directory  # changes the owner of 'test_directory' and all subfiles & subfolders to students chown visitor:guests test_file  # changes the owner of 'test_file' to user 'visitor' and to group 'guests'
 ```